List Spotlights

 Supporting copy that distills the point clearly.

-Demo - Boost text engagement with an image
+Boost text engagement with an image

 An image helps draw the eye, increasing the chance of users engaging with your message.